Aelius23/Audio-still-image-to-terrible-lip-sync/README.md

 The tool is designed for humorous, exaggerated lip syncs and may not produce realistic results.
 Works best with clear audio and a simple still image.

+Also because it is built upon changing dependencies it is inherently unstable without its own personal back end.

 For a smoother more bleeding edge architecture check out: https://loopyavatar.github.io/
 Loopy takes more hours to make.